markcollinscope/React-Hooks-Typescript-UI-Boolean-Expression-Tree/README.md

 * it should be able to handle all the normal boolean operators, and also allow for the insertion of constant values  (true, false).
 * it should allow these to be nested to an arbitrary level.
 * it should allow for the use of 'undefined' as a constant.
 Any boolean expression involving an 'undefined' value should evaluate to undefined.
 E.g. 'And ( Undefined, True )' = 'Undefined', etc.
-* there must be a mechanism on the UI to enable the selection of any operator (And, Nand ...) and/or constant (False, Undefined) to be selected and added to the expression tree shown.
+* there must be a mechanism on the UI to enable the selection of any operator (And, Nand ...) and/or constant (False, Undefined) and to enable this selection to be added anywhere is the pre-existing 'tree' structure shown on the UI.

 ### SOURCE CODE STRUCTURE (SEE src DIR)